 Where to begin to combat anxiety and depression

-I can say without hesitation, you didn’t get here overnight, therefore, you are not going to do one thing that suddenly changes it all.
+I can say without hesitation that you didn’t get here overnight; therefore, you will not do one thing that suddenly changes it all.

-When I was in the thick of anxiety and depression I found myself searching for a big solution.
-When really, it was a whole lot of little things that lead to the big change I had been grasping for.
+When I was in the thick of anxiety and depression, I searched for a big solution.
+When really, it was a lot of little things that led to the significant change I had been grasping for.

 Here are a few things you can do today to start turning the tide:

-- Begin with hope and move forward from there.
-Make a choice to believe every day that things can change, you can change.
+- First, begin with hope and move forward from there.
+Choose to believe every day that things can change; you can change.
 You are not beyond help.

 - Speak Truth.
-In the really hard moments of anxiety and (or) depression, your brain is going to be screaming that you can’t get out of this.
-You have been believing the lie that you just can’t.
+In the challenging moments of anxiety and (or) depression, your brain will be screaming that you can’t get out of this.
+You have been believing the lie that you “just can’t.”
 These lies have become ingrained in your mind and have turned into a belief system.

-Find scripture or other truth that specifically combats the lies you are believing, write them down, memorize them and speak them to yourself.
-Plain and simple, replace the lie with the truth.
+Find a scripture or other truth that explicitly combats the lies you believe, write them down, memorize them, and speak them to yourself.
+Plain and simple; replace the lie with the truth.
 (I’ll talk more about this in later posts.)

 No, it’s not a magic wand.
 Yes, it takes time and effort on your part.
 But truth kills lies.
 Speak the truth, and you will see hope increase.

 - Be okay with where you are.
 Right.
 Now.
-Yes, we all want to be better, do better, feel better Right.
+Yes, we all want to be better, do better, feel better, Right.
 Now.
-But sometimes it starts with being ok where you are in this moment.
-Give yourself permission to be anxious.
+But sometimes, it starts with being okay where you are in this moment.
+Permit yourself to be anxious.
 Let it be okay for you to feel the depression.
 You were made with emotions, God-given emotions.
 Your emotions are not the bad guy.
-Be okay with allowing yourself time and looking under the hood to figure out what needs a tune-up… You are a complex, unique, remarkable, one-of-a-kind individual.
+So be okay with allowing yourself time and looking under the hood to figure out what needs a tune-up.
+You are a complex, unique, remarkable, one-of-a-kind individual.
 God made you that way.
-Working out the kinks will take a little time, and yes, a little hurt along the way.
+Working out the kinks will take a little time and a little hurt along the way.